L3Harris: Post-merger

 In January 2022, L3Harris reorganized its business structure, eliminating the Aviation Systems business segment and distributing its divisions between the remaining three Integrated Mission Systems, Space & Airborne Systems, and Communications Systems segments.

 In June 2022, Chris Kubasik succeeded as the Chair following Bill Brown's retirement.

-In June 2022, it was reported to have held talks to purchase the Israeli company NSO, which builds Pegasus spyware.
+That same month it was reported to have held talks to purchase the Israeli company NSO, which builds Pegasus spyware.
 White House officials heard of the talks and voiced opposition, resulting in L3Harris discontinuing its plans.

 In December 2022, L3Harris agreed to buy Aerojet Rocketdyne Holdings for $4.7 billion in cash.
 The acquisition was completed on 28 July 2023.

-In October 2025, Israel entered into a memorandum of understanding with the US defense contractor L3Harris to facilitate the acquisition of new light attack aircraft intended for border defense, aimed at developing the Israeli Sky Warden variant.
+In October 2025, Israel entered into a memorandum of understanding with L3Harris to facilitate the acquisition of new light attack aircraft intended for border defense, aimed at developing the Israeli Sky Warden variant.

+In January 2026, L3Harris agreed to sell a majority stake in the Aerojet Rocketdyne "Space Propulsion and Power Systems" sector to AE Industrial Partners, who will spin off the business under the name "Rocketdyne".
+The deal includes the RL10 upper stage engine used on the Vulcan rocket, but not the RS-25 engine used by the Space Launch System.
+The remaining Missile Solutions business is planned to undergo an IPO as a new company, with L3Harris retaining controlling ownership and the US Government investing $1 billion.
+Both transactions are expected to be completed in the second half of 2026.

+In June 2026, during the Eurosatory defence exhibition in Paris, Baykar subsidiary Skydagger signed a memorandum of understanding (MoU) with L3Harris Technologies for the integration of its interceptor drone technologies, including the Hunter variant, into L3Harris’s VAMPIRE counter-unmanned aerial system (C-UAS) platform.

 Business organization

-As of 2023, L3Harris is organized under four business segments: Integrated Mission Systems, Space & Airborne Systems, Communication Systems, and Aerojet Rocketdyne.
-It is led by a 13-member board of directors, including chair and CEO Chris Kubasik.
+As of 2026, L3Harris is organized under three business segments: Space & Mission Systems, Communications and Spectrum Dominance, and Missile Solutions.
+It is led by a 13-member board of directors, including Chairman Lewis Hay III and board member and CEO Sam Mehta, following the departure of former Chair and CEO Chris Kubasik.

-Integrated Mission Systems
+Space and Mission Systems

-Headquartered in Palm Bay, Florida, Integrated Missions Systems specializes in intelligence, surveillance, and reconnaissance (ISR) and signals intelligence systems; electrical and electronic systems for maritime use; electro-optical systems including infrared, laser imaging, and targeting systems; defense aviation systems including weapons systems and UAVs; and commercial aviation services including the L3Harris Airline Academy.
-It comprises divisions, including some of those formerly in the Aviation Systems segment and Wescam, that had a combined revenue of $7.0 billion in 2021.
+Space and Mission Systems specializes in space mission, payloads, and sensors for satellite navigation, ISR, weather, and missile defense; ground systems for space command and control and tracking; optical and wireless networking for situational awareness and air traffic management; defense avionics; and electronic warfare countermeasures; intelligence, surveillance, and reconnaissance (ISR) and signals intelligence systems; electrical and electronic systems for maritime use; electro-optical systems including infrared, laser imaging, and targeting systems; defense aviation systems including weapons systems and unmanned aerial vehicles or UAVs (commonly known as drones), and commercial aviation services including the L3Harris Airline Academy.
+It comprises divisions including some of those formerly in the Aviation Systems segment and Wescam.

 In November 2023, L3Harris announced that it would sell its Commercial Aviation Solutions business to The Jordan Company for up to $800 million.

-Space & Airborne Systems

-Headquartered in Palm Bay, Florida, Space & Airborne Systems specializes in space mission, payloads, and sensors for satellite navigation, ISR, weather, and missile defense; ground systems for space command and control and tracking; optical and wireless networking for situational awareness and air traffic management; defense avionics; and electronic warfare countermeasures.
-It comprises divisions, including some of those formerly in the Aviation Systems segment, that had a combined revenue of $6.0 billion in 2021.

-Ocean & Maritime Systems

-Manufactured in Panama City, Florida, Ocean & Maritime Systems specializes in maritime mission, Marine engineering, integrated Maritime solutions, and sensors.
-Services and equipment help support surveillance and reconnaissance with autonomous surface vehicle, monitering, signal & control systems.
-L3Harris was chosen to develop an autonomous swarm prototype for the Defense Innovation Unit (DIU) in order to create a command-and-control system capable of operating several autonomous assets at the same time.
-The initiative and prototype combine commercial technology to provide the United States military with collaborative autonomy when operating swarms of unmanned aircraft, ground vehicles, and marine seacraft.